trapatsas/datateam-challenge/README.md

 Your script will need to do the following.
 Use of open-source, third-party libraries is highly encouraged:

- * Perform the basic core functionality:
+ * Perform the following basic core functionality:

   * Parse and understand the input csv.

-  * Load the ip- and airport-geolocation data into some internal, in-memory data structure.
+  * Load the ip- and airport-geolocation data into either an internal, in-memory data structure or an external in-memory database such as Redis.
+(HINT: if you do opt for Redis as a solution, the 'Geo' commands could be very helpful to you here!)

   * IP block matching.
-For each incoming row (user and ip address) you will need to first match an IP address to an IP block.
+For each incoming row (user uuid and ip address) you will need to first match an IP address to an IP block.
 For example 12.34.56.78 belongs to block 12.34.0.0/16.

   * Geodistance calculation.
-Having identified the IP block, you will have an approximation of the user coordinates.
-You must now compare this with the set of airport coordinates to identify the airport and IATA code with the closest geodistance.
+Having identified the IP block, you will have an approximation of the user's coordinates.
+You must now compare this with the set of airport coordinates to identify the airport and IATA code with the closest geodistance to the user.

-  * Write out the uuid of the user and IATA code of the airport.
+  * Write out the uuid of the user and matching IATA code of the airport.

  * Be capable of performing large batch-jobs efficiently.

- * Be easily adaptable for parallelisation (though you do not need to implement parallelisation for the purposes of this task)
+ * Be easily adaptable for parallelisation (though you do not need to implement parallelisation for the purposes of this task).

- * Contain good test coverage.
+ * Contain decent test coverage.

+ * Contain adequate error handling.

  * Include basic documentation.